-One of Maui’s most interesting hiking routes, it leads to a famous heart-shaped rock after passing via volcanic outcrops and blowholes.
+One of Maui’s most interesting hiking routes leads to a famous heart-shaped rock after passing via volcanic outcrops and blowholes.

 The trail’s intriguing moniker is a result of the fact that you are going along an eroded and battered volcanic shoreline that looks like a war zone.

-One of the most interesting short treks on Maui, the 2-mile round trip will take you over a variety of terrains.
+One of the most interesting short treks on Maui, the 2-mile round trip, will take you over various terrains.

 1.7.
 Hoapili Trail

-The Hoapili Trail, a hiking path filled of historical artifacts, is located south of Wailea.
+The Hoapili Trail, a hiking path filled with historical artifacts, is located south of Wailea.

 The Hoapili Trail is a section of the ancient Kings Highway, which a Maui king constructed hundreds of years ago to unite his kingdom and ring the entire island.

-There aren’t many other hikers on the 5-mile roundtrip Hoapili Trail, which takes you through a variety of coastal scenery.
+There aren’t many other hikers on the 5-mile roundtrip Hoapili Trail, which takes you through various coastal scenery.